Skip to content

 If the error appears near a payment terminal rather than near physical tags, the fix is different.
 Register a card in Google Wallet or Samsung Wallet.
 The payment app won’t handle NFC signals until at least one card is enrolled.

 Open Google Wallet, tap Add card, and follow the prompts.
 Samsung Galaxy owners can use Samsung Wallet.
-Our Apple Pay guide has the equivalent steps for iPhone.
+Our Apple Pay setup guide covers the equivalent steps for iPhone.

-Google Wallet’s setup documentation confirms that NFC payment handling requires at least one card enrolled.
-After enrolling, hold your phone near the terminal.
+Google Wallet’s tap to pay page confirms that contactless payment requires at least one card enrolled before the wallet will respond at a terminal.
+After enrolling, hold your phone near the reader.
 The wallet launches instead of the error.
-The whole setup takes under 3 minutes, and you only do it once.
+Setup takes around 3 minutes, and you only do it once per card.

 #Method 5: Disable NFC to Stop All Tag Popups